-Types and distribution of forests-their economic and environmental significance and Conservation.
+Forests: Types and distribution of forests-their economic and environmental significance and Conservation.

-Types and distribution of fisheries-their economic and environmental significance and Conservation.
+Fisheries; Types and distribution of fisheries-their economic and environmental significance and Conservation.

-Major soil types and their distribution; problems of soil erosion and soil conservation.
+Soils; Major soil types and their distribution; problems of soil erosion and soil conservation.

 Human Resources: Marx theory.
-Population growth
+Population growth, Distribution and density Population Resources relationship: Population resources regions of the World.

-Environmental Issues: Air Pollution; food security; deforestation; conservation of wild life.
+Environmental Issues: Air Pollution; food security; deforestation; conservation of wild life, biodiversity